ulywae/NeuEEPROM/README.md

 > **Simple outside, controlled inside.**

-NeuEEPROM removes complexity from the user while enforcing safety and consistency internally.
 You just `put` and `get` — the library handles alignment, wear protection, and power-fail safety.

 ---